 Fort Ross was the site of California’s first windmill, and a replica of this landmark structure was built in the park in 2012, as part of a bicentennial celebration.
 The park museum provides details about the three main eras of Fort Ross — Kashaya Indian, Russian, and Spanish rancho.
 The park hosts an annual Cultural Heritage Day with candle making, musket and cannon firing, and other reenactments; as well as a Christmas bird count in December for kids.

 Fort Ross State Historic Park (19005 Coast Highway One, Jenner, 707-847-3437).
 Entry fee: $8 per vehicle; $7 seniors.
-Fort Ross is open daily, sunrise to sunset; closed Thanksgiving Day and Christmas Day.
+The main Fort Ross property is open daily, sunrise to sunset; closed Thanksgiving Day and Christmas Day.
+The fort compound (which includes Rotchev House) and visitor center are open 10 a.m. to 4:30 p.m. daily in the summer, and Friday to Monday in the winter (starting in November).
+The Call House Museum is open 1 to 4 p.m. on the first weekend of each month.
 Dogs are only allowed in the main parking area, and must be leashed at all times; service dogs are allowed in the buildings.
-To schedule a private tour, contact the Fort Ross Conservancy.
+To schedule a custom private tour (in English or Russian), contact the Fort Ross Conservancy.

 Find more info about things to do in Sonoma County.